Caring for Live Christmas Trees

-6. It's best to take the tree back outside as soon as possible, ideally on a mild day.
+Take the tree back outside as soon as possible, ideally on a mild day.
 If the weather isn't ideal, keep it in the same unheated space as before until the time is right.
 Place it in the hole you prepared in the fall, keeping the top of the root ball level with the ground.
 Loosen the burlap around the top of the root ball and roll the burlap back a bit.
 For potted trees, simply remove the tree from the pot and place it in the hole.
 Backfill around the root ball halfway with the soil mixture you set aside in the fall -- and water well.
 Add the rest of the soil mix and tamp it down well.
 Then mulch around the tree.
 You can also spray the tree with an anti-desiccant again if it's a mild day.

-8. If a hole is not readily available for your tree, you should put the tree outdoors in a place well protected from wind and sun.
+If a hole is not readily available for your tree, you should put the tree outdoors in a place well protected from wind and sun.
 Mulch the root ball heavily with straw or bark mulch.
 The goal is to protect the root ball from freezing -- just as it is when it's in the ground.
 Water the root ball on mild days.
 When spring comes, you can move the tree to its final location.